FAQs

 The ISM and the School of Music

-They are talented musicians pursuing degrees in organ, choral conducting and voice (early music), with special interest in sacred music and all its cultural and religious contexts.
+They are talented musicians pursuing degrees in organ, choral conducting, and voice (early music), with a special interest in sacred music and all its cultural and religious contexts.
 At present, all School of Music students pursuing these degrees are in the ISM as well.

 At the Institute, you will become part of a lively interdisciplinary community of learning that will at once give you rigorous conservatory training in your discipline and also knowledge of the theological, historical, and cultural contexts of the music you perform.
 This will put you in a stronger position to work as church musician, performer, and teacher.